Bill for services overview

 As a service provider or supplier to WorkSafeBC, you determine if your supplies and services are subject to taxes.
 If reporting taxes on your invoice, please be sure to:

-- List your GST or PST registration number.
+- List your GST registration number.

 - Specify the tax amount for each line item or use a clear indicator, such as a checkmark, to show which items are taxable.